BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 ## Unit 6 Application: Combinatorial Game Theory
 - In computer science, game theory is widely applied.
 For example, in operating systems where the goal of the game is to prevent errors.
-- Consider in a maze, where two players move (simutaneously) to find the treasures in some positions, with the one who finds the most treasures firstly being the winner of the game.
+- Consider in a maze, where two players move (simultaneously) to find the treasures in some positions, with the one who finds the most treasures firstly being the winner of the game.
 - The above game can be formalized by a specific graph called *arena*, where each vertex summarizes the state of the game (positions of the players and the treasures) and edges corresponds to how plays evolve.
 So a play can be seen as a walk in the arena, whereas a strategy is a function that associates a vertex in the arena with decisions.
 ![First move in the arena](Resources/arena.png)
-- A *winning strategy* for the senario is the strategy that leads a player to victory.
+- A *winning strategy* for the scenario is the strategy that leads a player to victory.
 Since a maze is symmetrical, if both players choose to move by the symmetry, then the game will end up in a tie; else if a play at some point breaks the symmetry, the game will admit winning strategies subsequently.
-And we are to determine whether such a strategy exists throughout the game, by considering two interwined combinatorial factors – the moves of each players – which is a huge graph (we will at least have $(2\times 2)^{N}$, where $N$ is the number of turns), therfore we have to reduce the game.
+And we are to determine whether such a strategy exists throughout the game, by considering two intertwined combinatorial factors – the moves of each players – which is a huge graph (we will at least have $(2\times 2)^{N}$, where $N$ is the number of turns), therefore we have to reduce the game.
 - Compute winning strategy by *dynamic programming*.
-Consider the senario:
+Consider the scenario:
 > 15*11 cells' maze -> 165 cells in total;
-7 treasures to find -> $2^{7}$ possibe states of the treasures;
+7 treasures to find -> $2^{7}$ possible states of the treasures;
 scores to win is 5 -> scores range $[0,4]$.

 so the maximum size of the arena is $2^{7} * 165^{2} * 5 \approx 10^{6}$.
 We then identify vertices in the arena for winning.